 - Dark leafy greens

 Types of Collagen Protein

-Exactly how many types of collagen are there?
+Exactly how many types of them are there?
 There are 16 total, but 80-90% of the body is made up of types I, II and III.
 We’re going to take a brief look so you can understand the differences between them (x).

 - Type I – Used for strong hair, skin, nails and bones.

 - Type II – Less prevalent within our bodies but offers great benefits to aging by promoting joint and cartilage health.

 - Type III – increases elasticity of the skin, minimizing wrinkles and allowing the epidermal level of the skin to really strut its stuff.

 Collagen has become a chic trend in several circles to encompass everything from cosmetic injections to everyday products found in supermarkets and drugstores.
 Food, skin cream, powders and pills all vie for consumers’ attention, promising a path to a healthy, vibrant body… but what’s the secret behind all this?
 What do you need to know?

 - Thinner digestive tract lining, which can cause gastrointestinal problems (x)

 However, even though they are a very popular dietary supplement, collagen protein is not intended to completely treat, cure or prevent any disease or health condition on its own.
 Instead, the supplement aims to help support the body’s processes to make collagen on its own.
 There is no medical or scientific research proving that collagen supplements are an adequate replacement for medical treatment.
 Consult a doctor before you try it.